voiceinthedark/hashset-javascript/README.md

-# Hashmap in javascript
+# Hashset in javascript

 ## About

-Hashmap implementation in javascript
+Hashset implementation in javascript